 We then decided to model everything that we do around that book.

-This then included a recommendation to get the One Minute Manager that we adopted and decided to use company wide as well.
+This also included a recommendation to get the One Minute Manager, which we adopted and decided to use company wide as well.

 And that’s not all we did…